simeononsecurity/System-Wide-Windows-Ad-Blocker/README.md

 *We are seeking all comments and concerns for this repo.
 Please submit an [issue](https://github.com/simeononsecurity/System-Wide-Windows-Ad-Blocker/issues) with any information you might have.*

+## Known Issues
+We've so far been unable to replicate the issue, but on some systems a issue occurs from the hosts file being too large.
+This causes windows to be unable to resolve any domain at all.
+We suspect this is caused by low spec system performance.
+If this is you, please revert the changes with the guide above and subit an issue.

 ### Lists Used:
 - [StevenBlack/hosts - adware + malware](https://github.com/StevenBlack/hosts)